Minefly/.github/profile/README.md

 Welcome to Minefly!

-Minefly is a Server Hosting Platform which lets everyone in the world create their own Minecraft Servers for free!
+Minefly is a Server Hosting Platform which lets everyone in the world create their own Servers for free!

-We provide many users worldwide reliable and performant servers to host anything and everything they would like!
+We provide many users worldwide reliable and performant servers!

  * [Minefly](https://minefly.org) - Our website